 Late August – A letter is sent home to announce the Kindergarten teacher and classroom.
-Teachers may schedule an open house or tour a day or two before schools starts.
+Teachers will hold an open house or tour the week before schools starts.
 The bus schedule is published in the local newspapers and on the SPS website one week prior to the start of classes.

 First day of school – Kindergarten students must be brought in by parents, no bus transportation.
 Don’t forget to take the first day of school photo in front of the school sign.

 More information about the SPS registration process, handouts from the January information session, forms and dates is on the Southington Public Schools site.

 The parochial schools in town – Central Christian Academy and Southington Catholic – have their own registration process.